boneill02/sreader/README.md

 ## Bugs

 Submit an issue.
 Email me a patch or submit a PR if you've fixed it.
-Emailing patches is always preferred.

 ## License